+Timekeeping

+Do you regard the appli cant's time keeping as satisfactory?
+Please tick as appropriate:

+Yes No

+Discipline

+Has the applicant been subject to any disciplinary procedures for which a disciplinary sanction is

+current?

+Yes No

-Timekeeping Do you regard the appl icant's time keeping as satisfactory?
-Please tick as appropriate: Yes No Discipline Has the applicant been subject to any disciplinary procedures for which a disciplinary sanction is current?
-Yes No If yes, please give detai ls: Are there any current d lisciplinary issues outstanding or being investigated?
-Yes No If yes, please give detai ls: Vulnerable Groups - ch ildren, young people, vulnerable adults ason why the applicant should not work with any vulnerable groups?
-Yes No If yes, please give speci fic details of your concerns: The following question is to be completed only where the applicant's previous employment has involved working with o children or young people.
-Please provide full deta ils of any allegations or concerns involving the applicant's previous employment that relate ed to the safety and welfare of children, young people or vulnerable adults, or
+If yes, please give detail ls:

+Are there any current d isciplinary issues outstanding or being investigated?
+Yes No If yes, please give detail ls: Vulnerable Groups - ch ildren, young people, vulnerable adults No. Do you know of any rea son why the applicant should not work with any vulnerable groups?
+Yes No If yes, please give specif fic details of your concerns: The following question is to be completed only where the applicant's previous employment has involved working with c children or young people.
+Please provide full deta ils of any allegations or concer ns involving the applicant's p revious employment that relate ed to the safety and welfare of children, young people or vulnerable adults, or